-If the Director of Student Conduct does not offer an Informal Resolution or either the Respondent or the Complainant does not accept an Informal Resolution offer, the Director of Student Conduct shall refer the matter to a Sexual Misconduct Hearing Panel, which will initiate Formal Charges and Formal Conduct Procedures.
-The Investigative Report, minus the recommendation of determination, will be submitted into evidence to the Sexual Misconduct Hearing Panel by the Investigator.
+If the Director of Student Conduct or designee does not offer a Mutual Resolution or either the Respondent or the Complainant does not accept a Mutual Resolution offer, the Director of Student Conduct or designee shall refer the matter to a Sexual Misconduct, Relationship Violence, and Stalking Hearing Panel, which will initiate the Hearing Panel Conduct Procedures as set forth in Chapter 7 of this Code.
+The Investigative Report will be submitted into evidence to the Sexual Misconduct, Relationship Violence, and Stalking Hearinghip Violence, and Stalking Hearinghip Violence.